 For newly created websites to mid-size schools, the daily traffic would be anywhere from as little as 100 to ten thousand traffic a day and this won’t cost you too much resource for hosting.
 It is our recommendation that when you first started.
 You can start small and pay as you go so you don’t have to worry about the overhead cost that you would want to avoid.
 Using self-hosted WordPress would be a great solution for you in this regard.

 One big plus of using WordPress is that you have unlimited power to edit anything.
 You want and freely tweak your site to get the ideal conversion rate.
 This is important because as we all know, just a tiny modification on your landing page can boost conversion up by some percentages and increase your overall revenue.
 Therefore, having the ability to tweak the design, and layout a little bit is very important.
 It’s also fun and quite challenging sometimes.

-Meanwhile, WordPress is the most popular CMS on the Internet, powering almost one-third of the web.
-This has given us a giant library of plugins and themes for us to extend our website.
-For LearnPress LMS, there are currently an ecosystem of dozens of WordPress themes from many different authors with hundreds of demos for each type of school, from kindergartens to universities.
+For LearnPress LMS, there is currently an ecosystem of dozens of WordPress themes from many different authors with hundreds of demos for each type of school, from kindergartens to universities.
 From teaching ESL to dance schools, from traditional offline TestPrep centers to modern EdTech startups.
 Being an open-source online Learning Management System for WordPress, LearnPress LMS opens up the opportunity and allows your dream to come true.

 Note: If you are looking for plugins and themes for your online course, you might be interested in these articles: